 To be able to cope with Byzantine behavior, integrity needs to be protected: it should neither be possible to change a message's content in an undetectable manner once the message is added to the MEG, nor should it be possible to change the causal order in the MEG.
 For integrity protection, content identifiers are used based on cryptographic hashes to bind both the identity as well as the causal order of operations in a way that is locally verifiable for correct processes, but unforgeable for Byzantine processes.
-Let h_1 be a cryptographic hash function that provides for the content identifier $h_1(e)$ of message e.
-Assume that w_1, \ldots, w_n are the unique identifiers of the operations that added the elements of e to the DAG.
-Then the content identifier (and unique identifier) for the operation that adds message e is given by $h_2(w_1, \ldots, w_n, h_1(e))$, for a cryptographic hash function h_2 .
-Thus, content and structure of the DAG is protected using cryptographic hashes: when the content identifier for adding message e contains the hash of the content identifier for adding message e0 contains the hash of the content identifiers, in analogy to a hash chain in blockchains, the MEG builds up a e1 Hash-based DAG (HashDAG) data structure.
+Let $h_1$ be a cryptographic hash function that provides for the content identifier $h_1(e)$ of message e.
+Assume that $w_1, \ldots, w_n$ are the unique identifiers of the operations that added the elements of L to the DAG.
+Then the content identifier (and unique identifier) for the operation that adds message e is given by $h_2(w_1, \ldots, w_n, h_1(e))$ , for a cryptographic hash function $h_2$ .
+Thus, content and structure of the DAG is protected using cryptographic hashes: when the content identifier for adding message $\beta$ contains the hash of the content identifier for adding message $\alpha$ , $\alpha$ must have happened before $\beta$ .
+Through these hash-based content identifiers, in analogy to a hash chain in blockchains, the MEG builds up a Hash-based DAG (HashDAG) data structure.

 As depicted in Fig. 1a, the happened-before relation allows replicas to detect faults: If the parents of a new message are not yet known, it is not appended to the graph.
 Instead, other replicas can be queried for the missing operations.
 Through the hash-based content identifiers, replicas can verify the integrity of replies to their query even from Byzantine replicas, and will eventually receive the operation if any correct replica received it.
 Thus, messages with made-up parents will never be added to the graph maintained at a correct replica.
-As shown in Fig. 1b, a Byzantine replica (r_2) can perform equivocation: It sends an update with message β to r_1 and an update with message γ to r_2 where it should have sent the same to both r_1 and r_3 .
-As different updates have different content identifiers, as soon as correct replicas r_1 and r_3 communicate with each other, they can reliably detect that their graphs differ by comparing content identifiers of received updates.
+As shown in Fig. 1b, a Byzantine replica ( $r_2$ ) can perform equivocation: It sends an update with message $\beta$ to $r_1$ and an update with message $\gamma$ to $r_2$ where it should have sent the same to both $r_1$ and $r_3$ .
+As different updates have different content identifiers, as soon as correct replicas $r_1$ and $r_3$ communicate with each other, they can reliably detect that their graphs differ by comparing content identifiers of received updates.
 Because the DAG only implies a partial order, the MEG can treat and merge two equivocated updates as two causally independent, concurrent updates, and consistency is restored.